 Outdoor hockey in Texas?
-Sure thang, and it was quite a hit
+Sure thang, and was a hoot to boot

 The midway on the fairgrounds was filled with thousands of fans several hours before the game, some riding the giant Ferris wheel just southwest of the stadium and others on the swinging pirate ship or the haunted house ride.

-Some waited in line at least an hour for one of the signatures of the State Fair of Texas: a corn dog.
+Some waited in line at least an hour for the other headliner alongside a turkey leg at the State Fair of Texas every fall: a corn dog.
 “It was worth it,” one said.
 There were so many lines, some didn’t know where one started and the other ended.

 Others almost ended up on the sky tram that crisscrosses the fairgrounds, when all they wanted to do was get in the stadium.